hidenori-shinohara/hidenori-shinohara.github.io/_posts/atiyah/chapter2/2019-12-15-universal-property-in-text-ex-2-15.md

 ---
 layout: post
-title:  "An application of the universal property of a tensor product(WIP)"
+title:  "An application of the universal property of a tensor product"
 date:   2019-12-15
 author: Hidenori
 ---